na-na-hi/renget/archive/carrot-hazel-archive.md

 The barking and hissing continues for a while, walking far away from the place they call home, ready for their new adventures

-###Overture 1.1: On the subject of food gathering and poor planning of meals
+###Prelude 1.1: On the subject of food gathering and poor planning of meals
 Deep in the forest, the orange wolf/dog and the purple cat keep on walking, dissapointed and with their stomach empty "Maybe eating all the food in one go wasn't a good idea..."
 Carrot whimpers "Don't think about it, we coulnd't expect that no one is taking new recluits in..."
 Hazel purrs hungrily